Archetypes of Storytelling

 Also read : What is Nonprofit Marketing?
 And How does it Work?

 Because you must realize that you and your clients or audience have surely gone through one of these archetypes, and if you want to connect deeply with them, you need to take one of these archetypes and tell a story that connects with them.

 It’s the classic David vs Goliath story, the kind of story we see in adventure, action, and horror movies.
 It is where the hero (preferably you) defeats the monster to restore order to the world.

-In real life, think of stories like when you faced a bully at work to defend a weaker partner or a partner that you were trying to abuse.
+In real life, think of stories like when you faced a bully at school or when you confronted a partner that was trying to be abusive.

 It is quite common: It is about a character who starts in a truly precarious situation but who, through his cunning, intelligence and skills, manages to reach a happy ending.